Effective medium theory for second-gradient elasticity with chirality: The microscopic model

 \section{The microscopic model}

-We consider an elastic composite with periodic microstructure of period $\varepsilon$ occupying a region $\Omega \subset \R^3$.
-The region $\Omega$ that the composite occupies, is assumed to be bounded, multiply connected, and uniformly Lipschitz open set (see \cite[Definition 2.65]{DD12}). $Y=(-1/2,1/2]^3$ is the unit cube in $\R^3$, and $\Z^3$ is the set of all $3$--dimensional vectors with integer components.

-For every positive $\ep$, let $N_\ep$ be the set of all points $m \in \mathbb{Z}^3$ such that $\ep(m+Y)$ is strictly included in $\Omega$ and denote by $|N_\ep|$ their total number.
-Let $T$ be the closure of an open connected set with sufficiently smooth boundary, compactly included in $Y$.
-We define, for every $\ep > 0$ and $m \in N_\ep$, $T^\ep_m:=\ep (m+ T)$ as the region containing one of the material phases and by $S^\ep_m = \partial T^\ep_m$ denote the interphase boundary separating the two different material phases (see \figref{fig:decomposition}).
-Furthermore, we assume perfect transmission conditions accross the material interphases.
+We consider an elastic body with periodic microstructure of period $\varepsilon$ occupying a region $\Omega \subset \R^3$.
+The region $\Omega$ that the body occupies, is assumed to be a uniformly Lipschitz open set (see \cite[Definition 2.65]{DD12}). $Y=(-1/2,1/2]^3$ is the unit cube in $\R^3$, and $\Z^3$ is the set of all $3$--dimensional vectors with integer components.
+For every positive $\ep$, let $N_\ep$ be the set of all points $\kappa \in \mathbb{Z}^3$ such that $\ep(\kappa+Y)$ is strictly included in $\Omega$.
+Denote by $T$ be the closure of an open subset in $Y$ with Lipschitz boundary and by $T^\ep_\kappa {:=} \ep (\kappa + T)$ will represent the region containing one of the material phases (see \figref{fig:decomposition}).
+Hence, we can define the following subsets of $\Omega$: